taylorpoe/framework-guides/timelines.md

 Above, the `'animation1'` timeline targets the `#foo` node, which it will animate by accessing `#foo`'s behavior functions.
 The `.timelines()` method can accept multiple timelines, each with any number of selectors and behavior animations contained within objects.

+Since timelines create "tween" animations between the values provided, only behaviors that take numerical values can be used.
+In other words, behaviors such as `'content'` or `'style'` cannot be used in a timeline.

 ## Animating a behavior